-The West Drayton School Council is composed of 24 representatives from each class from Years 1-6.
-Two children are chosen by class vote at the beginning of the year and then they attend fortnightly meetings.
-The School Council performs 3 main roles;
+The West Drayton Academy School Council is comprised of 18 representatives, one per class from Years 1 to 6.
+The children are chosen by class vote at the beginning of the year.

-As well as this, the School Council organise a termly fundraising event for the whole school, in order to raise awareness of a variety of important causes and to facilitate the raising of money for these causes.
-Last year, the school council held a grandparents tea for Age UK and wore their pyjamas for Comic Relief!
+Additionally, the School Council organise a termly fundraising event for the whole school, in order to raise awareness of a variety of important causes and to facilitate the raising of money for these causes.
+They help to run fun charity activities, raising the standing of these within their class and drum up support.

 Throughout this academic the School Council is focusing on recycling and being kinder to the environment.
 The children are encouraging their peers and teachers to use less paper, recycle as and when they can and be more mindful of the environment by reducing our everyday disposable waste e.g. bringing a water bottle into school and taking it home each day to be washed and re-used rather than using it for one day and disposing of it once the day is done.